 Within the master CME at Delft University, relevant problems are addressed that yield huge management and project challenges for the future, such as ageing infrastructures and maintenance optimisation, urbanisation and the energy transition.
-To learn how to face these challenges, Delft CME-students follow courses in the following main research profiles: Management of Projects, Digital Design & Asset management, Integral & Multidisciplinary Design and Legal & Finance.
+To learn how to face these challenges, Delft CME-students follow courses in the following specialisations: Engineering & Systems, Projects & People and Design & Integration.